This Week’s Construction Activities and Closures

 View the project map

-The increasing use of Burbank’s Bob Hope Airport and construction of the Empire Center at the former Lockheed site impacts both regional and local transportation networks, requiring measures to improve freeway access, efficiency and integration of a multimodal transportation system.
-Currently, I-5 traffic is forced to use circuitous routes through residential and local city streets to get to the airport and other destinations, increasing traffic congestion.
+The increasing use of Hollywood Burbank Airport, construction of the Empire Center at the former Lockheed site, and multiple other factors have produced impacts on both regional and local transportation networks, requiring measures to improve freeway access, efficiency and integration of a multimodal transportation system.
+This project was designed with an awareness that traffic exiting I-5 in Burbank was forced to use circuitous routes through residential and local city streets to get to the airport and other destinations, increasing traffic congestion.

-Construction is expected to be completed in late 2020.
+Construction is expected to be completed in mid-2021.
 The project cost is $355 million.

 BURBANK BOULEVARD CLOSURE

-What improvements are planned for the Burbank Boulevard overcrossing?
+What improvements are planned for the Burbank Boulevard I-5 bridge?

-The Burbank Boulevard overcrossing will be widened to accommodate the new carpool lanes, and the on- and off-ramps will be reconfigured.
-Also, the overcrossing will have a wider sidewalk and bike lanes.
+The Burbank Boulevard overcrossing will be lengthened to accommodate the new carpool lanes, and the on- and off-ramps will be reconfigured.
+Also, the overcrossing will be widened to accommodate more street lanes, bike lanes in both directions, and a wider sidewalk.

 How long will the Burbank Boulevard construction take?

-About 14 months to 16 months, weather permitting.
+Burbank Boulevard will be closed to traffic for approximately 14 to 16 months, weather permitting.

 Will the Burbank Boulevard overcrossing and Empire Avenue interchange be under construction at the same time?

-What will happen to the on- and off-ramps when Caltrans is reconstructing the Burbank Boulevard overcrossing?
+What will happen to the off-ramps when Caltrans is reconstructing the Burbank Boulevard overcrossing?

 Will motorists still be able to access the commercial district?

 Yes.
+Seven other freeway crossings in Burbank will be available while Burbank Boulevard is closed.
 Caltrans worked closely with the City of Burbank to develop effective detours for each project phase.
 Traffic will be monitored and adjustments will be made as necessary.